Private Credit

 About the Author

-Gursharan has over 7 years of experience working on variety of research including industry deep dives, trend analysis, market mapping and competitive benchmarking.
-He has been associated with Acuity knowledge Partners since Jun 2015 and currently works closely with the fund launch and product team of private equity firm across various asset classes, primarily assisting them in understanding fundraising landscape, deals analysis, performance and fee benchmarking, LPs mandates and fund flows.
+Gursharan has over 10+ years of experience working on variety of research including industry deep dives, trend analysis, market mapping and competitive benchmarking.
+He has been associated with Acuity Knowledge Partners since Jun 2015 and currently works closely with the fund launch and product team of private equity firm across various asset classes, primarily assisting them in understanding fundraising landscape, addressing consultant queries, identifying perceived peers, providing insights on alternative strategy, deals analysis, performance and fee benchmarking and LPs mandates.

 He has an MBA with specialization in finance from Indian Institute of Finance, Delhi and has done his graduation in B.com from SGTB Khalsa College, University of Delhi